Kangiriyanka/joe-farah/src/pages/projects/tk-music.md

 &nbsp;

-## Implementing the code: Harmonica Class
+##  Harmonica Class

 ### Turning a harmonica into a dictionary
 Harmonicas are built with a specific key and the notes change depending on the key.
 However, the underlying logic stays the same.
 The diatonic harmonica has 10 holes.
 You can either blow air through a hole or draw air into one to produce a note.
 An effective way to figure out which notes are produced on the harmonica is to view each hole in terms of intervals relative to the harmonica's key.
 For blow notes, hole 1 is the root which means the key of the harmonica , hole 2 is a Major 3rd and Hole 3 is a Perfect 5th.
-Also, blow notes cycle every 3 holes, therefore blow on hole 4 is also the root.
+Blow notes cycle every 3 holes, so a blow on hole 4 is also the root.
 Breaking News!
 Blow notes form a major chord!

 &nbsp;

-For example, If I have a C harmonica, the blow notes on hole 1-2-3 are respectively C-E-G.  Blow 4 is also a C. The blow on hole 4 corresponds to a C4 on piano which is the middle C of the piano, and the blow on hole 1 is a C3, the C an octave lower.
+For example, If I have a C harmonica, the blow notes on hole 1-2-3 are respectively C-E-G.  Blow 4 is also a C. The blow on hole 4 corresponds to a C4 which is the middle C of the piano, and the blow on hole 1 is a C3, the C an octave lower.
 Draw notes are less direct to catch, take a look at the code if you get the chance.

 &nbsp;